kitorp/Go-backend-server/README.md

 ### Installing

-Now you need to set up the server.
-For that, you need to configure the config.json file in project directory.
+To start the server, you need to configure the config.json file in project directory.

 Then form the project directory run the following command